-As we headed back to the car, we saw yet another Government of Canada plaque and statue, this one representing the battle to reclaim Ortona.
-There is apparently a large cemetery in Ortona with buried Canadians that we missed, a common stop for people visiting ancestors.
+As we headed back to the car, we saw yet another Government of Canada plaque and statue.
+We got our first taste of the Canadian presence in this part of Italy when we visited Rimini on our stay in Igea Marina.
+This memorial represented the battle to reclaim Ortona.
+There was also apparently a large cemetery in Ortona with buried Canadians that we missed.
+This was a common stop for people visiting ancestors.

 Termoli By The Sea

-We wound our way up again to find yet one more hilltop fort with some walls, two corners and one main gate still standing.
+We wound our way up again and found yet one more hilltop fort.
+This fort had some walls, two corners and one main gate still standing.

 Inside this fort we found the small old town with houses and the obligatory church in the Piazza Duomo.
 The old church was stone with carvings and an impressive relief copper door.
-Not open when we visited, we got no idea of what beauty we may be missing inside.
+It was not open when we visited.
+So we got no idea of what beauty we missed inside.

-From high on the walls we could look out to the beach and the interesting fishing shacks out on extended platforms.
-The water looked inviting and David was sure that it would be great scuba diving along the walls of the fortress.
+From high on the walls looked out to the beach and the interesting fishing shacks on extended platforms.
+The water looked inviting.
+David was sure it would be great scuba diving along the walls of the fortress.

-We found the town of Ischitella to be virtually untouched by tourism.
+We found the town of Ischitella virtually untouched by tourism.
 As we went through the switchback road in the town, the locals looked out at us with curiosity.
 Parked, we wandered through groups of mostly men huddled in small groups.
 The few older buildings we saw had no signs of restoration and we found no typical town map that pointed out key sights.
-Probably a good thing as we were kinda overwhelmed with all that we had already seen that day.
-We took our panoramic pictures of the countryside and had a quick stop in the local bakery and then were on our way back down the switchbacks before we lost all light.
+This was probably a good thing as we were kinda overwhelmed with all that we already was that day.
+We took our panoramic pictures of the countryside and had a quick stop in the local bakery.
+Then we were on our way back down the switchbacks before we lost all light.